-• Report your concerns to the Safeguarding Officer, who should contact MASH or social services or the police as soon as possible.
+- Report your concerns to the Child/Adults at risk Protection Officer, who should contact social services or the police as soon as possible. - See below for the information social services or the police will need. - If the Child/Adults at risk Protection Officer is not available, the person being told of or discovering the abuse should contact social services or the police immediately. - Social services and the Child /Adults at risk Protection Officer will decide how to involve the parents/carers.

-- See below for the information MASH or social services or the police will need. - If the Safeguarding Officer is not available, the person being told of or discovering the abuse should contact MASH or social services or the police immediately. - MASH or social services and the Safeguarding Officer will decide how to involve the parents/carers. - Maintain confidentiality on a need to know basis only.
+Maintain confidentiality on a need to know basis only.

-Information for MASH or social services or the police about suspected abuse:
+Information for social services or the police about suspected abuse: